-Normally the person who lives in a property will have to pay the Council Tax.
-The first person that appears in the list below should pay:
+In most cases, the person who lives in a property and is 18 or over will have to pay the Council Tax.

-- Someone who lives in the property with no security of tenure
+- someone who lives in the property without the right of occupation

-More than one person may have to pay the bill, for example joint owners or joint tenants.
-Usually spouses and partners who live together are jointly responsible.
+Sometimes, more than one person may have to pay the bill, for example joint owners or joint tenants.

-Special rules about joint and several liabilities apply where someone suffers from a severe mental impairment or where a full time student lives with someone who is not a student.
+Special rules about joint and several liabilities apply.
+For example, if someone has a severe mental impairment or where a full-time student lives with someone who is not a student.

-There are also times when the owner will have to pay rather than the resident, for example:
+There are also times when the owner of the property will have to pay rather than the resident.
+For example:

 - properties that are nobody's main home

 - homes where the tenants have separate tenancy agreements for part of the property or where it has been adapted for partial occupation, for example, bedsits

 - care homes, nursing homes and night shelters